Some kinds of jellyfish deliver a painful sting. Find out what to do if you or a family member gets stung.

-The lion’s-mane jellyfish is a common stinging jellyfish.
+- the lion’s-mane jellyfish, which is a stinging jellyfish.
 It can be found in colours from white to deep blue.
 It grows to almost 2 m across.
-Its tentacles can be up to 5 m long and are almost invisible.
+Its tentacles can be up to 5 m long and are almost invisible

-The mauve stinger has only few stinging catch tentacles.
+- the mauve stinger, which has only few stinging catch tentacles.
 It can grow to 40 cm across.

 Call 111 for an ambulance if you or someone else has been stung and has symptoms of a serious allergic reaction or anaphylaxis.